guilleng/c-programming-a-modern-approach-solutions/chapter03/projects/02/README.md

 583              $  13.50        10/24/2010
 ```

-The item number and date sould be left justifies; the unit price should be rigth justified.
-Allow dollar amounts up to $9999.99. _Hint_: Use tabs to line up the columns.
+The item number and date should be left justifies; the unit price should be
+right justified.
+Allow dollar amounts up to $9999.99. _Hint_: Use tabs to line
+up the columns.